2019 Supercars Championship: Driver changes

 Michael Caruso left Kelly Racing, joining Tickford Racing as an endurance co-driver.
 Caruso's seat was filled by Garry Jacobson, who made his full time début in the championship with the team.

 Craig Lowndes and Tim Blanchard retired from full-time competition at the end of the 2018 championship.
 Both returned as endurance co-drivers with Triple Eight Race Engineering and Brad Jones Racing respectively.
 Blanchard's seat at Tim Blanchard Racing was filled by Macauley Jones.
 Jones made his full time début in the championship, after having previously entered as a wildcard at selected events in 2017 and 2018.

 Mark Winterbottom and Richie Stanaway left Tickford Racing.
 Winterbottom moved to Team 18, replacing Lee Holdsworth.
 Holdsworth took Winterbottom's place at Tickford Racing, while Stanaway moved to Garry Rogers Motorsport to replace Garth Tander.
 Tander stepped down from full-time competition, joining Triple Eight Race Engineering as an endurance co-driver.

 Mid-season changes

 Richie Stanaway was withdrawn halfway through the Winton SuperSprint and missed the next three rounds, due to a neck injury.
 He was replaced for the remainder of the round, and the following Darwin Triple Crown by Chris Pither, who had already been nominated as Stanaway's partner for the endurance races.
 Michael Caruso stepped in for the Townsville 400 and Ipswich SuperSprint, returning to the team for the first time since 2012.
 Stanaway was stood down halfway through the Gold Coast 600, due to disciplinary reasons.
 Chris Pither became the main driver for the Sunday race while Super2 and TCR Australia driver Dylan O'Keeffe made his debut with the team.

+Wildcard entries

+Several wildcards were granted for 2019.
+Brad Jones Racing entered Jack Smith for four rounds and Tim Blanchard at the Perth SuperSprint.
+Kostecki Brothers Racing would also again run a wildcard, this time for all three endurance events.

+Thomas Randle was entered in a third Tickford Racing entry at The Bend SuperSprint.

+Walkinshaw Racing entered a third car for the Bathurst 1000, driven by IndyCar stars Alexander Rossi and James Hinchcliffe.